-If you contribute money to a qualified non-profit organization, 100% of your donation is tax deductible.
-You just have to make certain that you get your charitable contributions in before December 31, as there’s no grace period moving into next year.
+If you contribute to a qualified charitable organization, usually 100% of your contribution is tax deductible as an itemized deduction on Schedule A. Just be certain that you get your charitable contributions in before December 31, as there’s no grace period moving into the next year.
 You must also make certain to get receipts for what you donate, as you must itemize everything on your return.

-Most employers begin sending important tax documents such as 1099s and W-2s in the New Year, so you won’t have those handy immediately, but that doesn’t mean you can’t get started planning.
+Employers need to send copies of 1099s and W-2s by January 31, so you won’t have those handy immediately, but that doesn’t mean you can’t get started planning.
 Whenever you have time, start gathering your prior years’ tax payments, and any items that you may need for credits and deductions.
 If you’re not certain what you may need, there’s no time like the present for a little research.

 Some of the more popular tax credits include the following:

 - Child Tax Credit

 - Saver’s Credit

 Here are some of the more popular tax deductions:

 - Home Office